Make your trades smarter with the OpenOcean AMM aggregator

 2021 is when DOT, TRON, and NEO will be added to the platform; alongside, governance tokens and liquidity mining being released on the platform as well.
 According to their Medium articles, they will also launch some DeFi products this year, integrate DeFi and CeFi derivative trading products, and release a portfolio margin pool.

-Since decentralized exchanges are unlikely to completely replace central exchanges due to lack of certain, the integration of both types together could be vital to the success of OpenOcean.
+Since decentralized exchanges are unlikely to completely replace central exchanges, the integration of both types together could be vital to the success of OpenOcean.

 OpenOcean vs. 1inch